skkumarsparsh/Bankers-Algorithm/README.md

 This is a file that inmplements the banker's algorithm used in operating systems.
-This helps in finding the safe sequence and if a particular resource requests additional resources, it will tell us about the pattern and the string.
+This helps in finding the safe sequence and if a particular resource requests additional resources, it will tell us if the request can be satisfied or not.